FA Cup: Eligibility

 It is very rare for top clubs to miss the competition, although it can happen in exceptional circumstances.
 Manchester United did not defend their title in 1999–2000, as they were already in the inaugural Club World Championship.
 The club stated that entering both tournaments would overload their fixture schedule and make it more difficult to defend their Champions League and Premier League titles.
 The club claimed that they did not want to devalue the FA Cup by fielding a weaker side.
 The move benefited United as they received a two-week break and won the 1999–2000 league title by an 18-point margin, although they did not progress past the group stage of the Club World Championship.
 The withdrawal from the FA Cup, however, drew considerable criticism as this weakened the tournament's prestige and Sir Alex Ferguson later admitted his regret regarding their handling of the situation.

 Welsh sides that play in English leagues are eligible, although since the creation of the League of Wales there are only five clubs remaining: Cardiff City (the only non-English team to win the tournament, in 1927), Swansea City, Newport County, Wrexham, and Merthyr Town.
 In the early years other teams from Wales, Ireland and Scotland also took part in the competition, with Glasgow side Queen's Park losing the final to Blackburn Rovers in 1884 and 1885 before being barred from entering by the Scottish Football Association.

 Entries from clubs affiliated to "offshore" associations are also eligible subject to consideration on an annual basis, with special provisions that may apply.
-In the 2013–14 season the first Channel Island club entered the competition when Guernsey F.C. competed.
+In the 2013–14 season, the first Channel Island club entered the competition when Guernsey F.C. competed.
 The first game played in the Channel Islands – and thus the southernmost FA Cup tie played – took place on 7 August 2021 between Jersey Bulls and Horsham YMCA.
 A third club, F.C.
-Isle of Man, was also eligible to play in 2022–23, but in the end all Crown Dependency teams either did not appear on the entry list or later withdrew.
+Isle of Man, was also eligible to play in 2022–23, but, in the end, all Crown Dependency teams either did not appear on the entry list or later withdrew.

 Competition format

 Overview

 Beginning in August, the competition proceeds as a knockout tournament throughout, consisting of twelve rounds, a semi-final and then a final, in May.
-A system of byes ensures clubs above Level 9 enter the competition at later stages.
+A system of byes ensures clubs above level 9 enter the competition at later stages.
 There is no seeding, the fixtures in each round being determined by a random draw.
-Prior to the fifth round, fixtures ending in a tie are replayed once only.
+Fixtures ending in a tie are replayed once only (from the 2024–25 campaign, prior to the first round proper).
 The first six rounds are qualifiers, with the draws organised on a regional basis.
 The next six rounds are the "proper" rounds where all clubs are in one draw.